Lawsuit alleges newborn died after hospital virus outbreak

-PHILADELPHIA (AP) — A lawsuit filed by the family of a premature baby treated at Children’s Hospital of Philadelphia alleges she died after being one of 23 infants infected during a virus outbreak in the hospital’s neonatal intensive care unit in 2016.
+PHILADELPHIA (AP) — A lawsuit filed by the family of a premature baby who was treated at Children’s Hospital of Philadelphia alleges she died after being one of 23 infants infected during a virus outbreak at the hospital’s neonatal intensive care unit in 2016.

-Philly.com reported Thursday that 23 infants contracted infections after eye exams at the unit.
-The report says the hospital blamed the outbreak on medical staff failing to wear gloves and clean equipment properly.
+Philly.com reported Thursday that 23 infants contracted adenovirus infections after eye exams at the unit.
+In a medical journal article published in June 2017, hospital staff attributed the outbreak to medical staff failing to wear gloves and clean equipment properly.

-The lawsuit alleges the baby, Melanie Sanders, died from the infection.
-In their response to the lawsuit, hospital lawyers said the survival of babies born prematurely is uncertain for numerous reasons.
+The lawsuit alleges the baby, Melanie Sanders, died as a result of the infection.
+Lawyers for the hospital said in their court answer that survival of babies born so prematurely is uncertain for numerous reasons.

-A hospital spokeswoman told The Associated Press on Thursday that safety measures enacted after the outbreak are being used at hospitals around the country.
+The authors of the medical journal article said 43 babies received the eye exam in the unit in August 2016, and 23 of them were infected.
+All of those who were infected suffered respiratory symptoms; five developed pneumonia; and 11 had eye-related symptoms, they said.
+In addition, nine adults including six nurses and three parents contracted viral infections.

 Most Read Nation & World Stories